Nocturna Tech ConsultingNocturna Tech

 The licensing situation (you probably already have it)

-Five signs you're ready to switch
+Five signs you are ready to switch to Power BI

 1. You have recurring reports someone manually refreshes.
-Any report that runs on a schedule — daily, weekly, monthly — and requires a human to update it is a Power BI candidate.
+Any report that runs on a schedule (daily, weekly, monthly) and requires a human to update it is a Power BI candidate.

 3. Different people need to see different cuts of the same data.
 Regional managers seeing their region only.
 Department heads seeing their cost centre.
 Power BI's row-level security handles this with one published report instead of five separate files.